charlottedaumal/hopfield-networks/README.md

 8) setup.py -> file used to build the modules update_cython.py and dynamics_cython.py
 9) classes.py -> file containing all the object programming part of the project
 10) summary.md -> markup file which documents the results(tables/figures) of our experiment
+11) experiment.py -> file containing the experiment function and all the functions used to plot all the required curves for the v7 release

 ### How to use our project until v7 release